agsb/minute/README.md

 The Minute uses dead keys, named as Alt, Gui, Shf (Shift), Ctr (Control).

 Several combinations could be used for sequences of keys.
-Softwares for keyboard configures macros with one tap (aka click), double tap, hold, tap and hold, to make combos. <https://precondition.github.io/home-row-mods>.
+Softwares for keyboard, configures macros with one tap (aka click), double tap, hold, tap and hold, to make combos. <https://precondition.github.io/home-row-mods>.

 Using dead keys Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.

 Sixteen keyboard maps of 20 keys.
 Total de 320 combos keys !

 Think as each keymap is a layout layer over same design keys.

+Also if just 16 keys by 16 modifiers, gives 256 combo keys.

 A reference for layouts at Miryku <https://github.com/manna-harbour/miryoku/tree/master/docs/reference> and  Ferris <https://github.com/pierrechevalier83/ferris>.
 # Details